 SPD offers email notifications of new solicitations as an optional service to registered upplier suppliers.
+Email notification is not guaranteed and may be impacted by other factors, such as spam blocker, system performance, employee turnover, etc. Therefore, all suppliers are encouraged to frequently monitor the GPR for announcements.
 Suppliers should review Section I.3.3. - Supplier Registration for additional information regarding this optional service.